SitecorePowerShell/Book/appendix/indexing/find-item.md

 ### -OrderBy  &lt;String&gt;

 Field by which the search results sorting should be performed.
+This is the .Net Property name as see on the SearchResultItem class.
 Dynamic Linq ordering syntax used. [https://weblogs.asp.net/scottgu/dynamic-linq-part-1-using-the-linq-dynamic-query-library](https://weblogs.asp.net/scottgu/dynamic-linq-part-1-using-the-linq-dynamic-query-library)

 | Aliases |  |
 | :--- | :--- |